percentchunk/KnowName/README.md

 The device uses an ESP32-S3 to process user inputs and control two NEMA 17 stepper motors.
 The firmware manages motor movement, tracks the current X/Y position, and continuously sends coordinate data through USB serial in theroy.

 A computer application receives the coordinate stream and converts the movement into a live digital drawing.
-Each point from the physical plotter is represented digitally, allowing the drawing process to be monitored, stored, and exported.

 The goal of this project is to bridge physical motion control and digital design by creating a machine that can both draw and communicate its movement data.